n8n-io/n8n-docs/docs/getting-started/key-components.md

 3. Select either of the following options to retry the execution:
     * **Retry with currently saved workflow**: Once you make changes to your workflow, you can select this option to execute the workflow with the previous execution data.
     * **Retry with original workflow**: If you want to retry the execution without making changes to your workflow, you can select this option to retry the execution with the previous execution data.

+You can also use the [Error Trigger node](../nodes/nodes-library/core-nodes/ErrorTrigger), which triggers a workflow when another workflow has an error.
+Once a workflow fails, this node gets details about the failed workflow and the errors.